fyrst-digital/elysium-docs/content/en/manual/sections/place-blocks.md

 # Select Section and Place Blocks
 To place a block in an Elysium section, first select it in the section selection.
-Then add a first block by drag & drop.
+Then add a block by drag & drop.

 <Grid>
     <Column :cols="{xs: 12, sm: 6, 'xl': 4}">